rbehal/tetris.ai/README.md

 # Architecture

 ## Generations and Genomes
 tetris.ai uses a single layer perceptron model to judge the quality of a given move.
 The weights are stored in an object I'll refer to as a genome.
 The genetic algorithm begins by initializing a generation of size 50.
 This generation includes 50 genomes that have randomly initialized weights.
 The genomes play games 1 by 1 consecutively.
 When a game ends, the next genome in the generation begins a game until every genome in the generation has played one game.
-After the entire generation has finished, a new generation of 50 is produced through crossbreeding and mutation.
+After the entire generation has finished, a new generation of 50 is produced through the crossbreeding and mutation of the highest performers from the last generation.

 ## Crossbreeding
 After the entire generation is finished, the top 10% of performing genomes (by score) are used as a pool of parents to create the next generation.
 There is a 50/50 chance that the child will have a given parent's gene, i.e one weight in the genome.